 - Class registers will be completed accurately by staff at the beginning of each lesson - From September 2023, we will increase the profile of attendance at whole school level through communication with parents, posters, assemblies and reward attendance initiatives See Appendix 4&5 Certificate of Attendance - Introduction of signage with our top-achieving pupils at GCSE and A Level with their respective percentage attendance figure. - Form Teachers will monitor pupil's attendance through Lesson Monitor - Attendance will be closely monitored by Heads of Year and Key Stage - Points will be allocated in the Behaviour module in SIMS for full monthly attendance (See the Promoting Positive Behaviour Policy) - Good attendance is also rewarded and celebrated through monthly or termly rewards at assemblies and photographs shared on the school website.
 Rewards will include for pupils in Key Stage 3 'Passes for immediate entry into the canteen', in Key Stage 4, a draw for all pupils who have achieved 100% attendance going to Todds Leap and in Key Stage 5, 'Out of School for Lunch Passes.'
 (September 2017) - Present visually monthly attendance bar-charts for each class for the Pastoral Notice-Boards (September 2023) - Send an attendance flyer home at the start of every year highlighting the importance of good attendance and linking good attendance with attainment.
-Make flyers available at the PTM. - After the third day of a pupil's absence, if there has been no explanation for the absence from the parent/guardian, form teachers will contact the home to discuss the child's absence and to heighten awareness of good attendance. - During the CATs meeting in Year 11 between the pupil and form-teacher, attendance data from Key Stage 3 will be made available for discussion - A review meeting is carried out with the Head of Year and EWO if attendance falls between 85% and 90% - Regular reviews are carried out and meetings with parents are arranged where necessary - A very good attendance record will merit a positive and supportive reference to future employers and other educational establishments.
+Make flyers available at the PTM. - After the third day of a pupil's absence, if there has been no explanation for the absence from the parent/guardian, form teachers will contact the home to discuss the child's absence and to heighten awareness of good attendance. - A review meeting is carried out with the Head of Year and EWO if attendance falls between 85% and 90% - Regular reviews are carried out and meetings with parents are arranged where necessary - A very good attendance record will merit a positive and supportive reference to future employers and other educational establishments. - The School Council, previously elected in 23-24, and in place for 24-25 will drive an EA Programme to support and improve good attendance the HERO Initiative Here in school, Everyday, Ready to learn and On time